flaviogaete/my-notes/templates/note.md

 ---
-title: "How to publish Obsidian notes with Quartz on GitHub Pages"
+title: How to publish Obsidian notes with Quartz on GitHub Pages
-draft:
+draft: true
-falsetags: -
+falsetags:
 ---